LexieData/LexieData.GitHub.io/capstone_project.md

 Question three asks, "Did BMI or ASCAP songwriters have the most number one hits?"
 I answered this by using a

 ### Track 4
 The fourth question is, "What genre made the number one spot and how did they change throughout the decades?"
-I answered this by filtering the rank to "1" and comparing the genres in Excel.
+I answered this by filtering the rank to "1" and comparing the genres in Excel. <br>
 <img src="images/Genre Rank1.png"/>
 <img src="images/Genre Rank2.png"/>
 <img src="images/Genre Rank3.png"/>
 <img src="images/Genre Rank4.png"/>

 It is interesting to see how music tastes change throughout the years.
 For example, the data shows the most popular genre in the 40s was Jazz/Swing and after 1962, that genre is no longer listed. <br>
-I counted the genres using the COUNTIF function in Excel and ordered them by most popular at the top.
+I counted the genres using the COUNTIF function in Excel and ordered them by most popular at the top. <br>
 <img src="images/Genre Order1.png"/>
 <img src="images/Genre Order2.png"/>